-Should you or a family member whom you are caring for become ill with COVID-19 (or something else), please let the Dean of Students know and that office will inform all of your professors (dos@njit.edu).
+Should you become ill with COVID-19, the flu, or something else, please let the Dean of Students know and that office will inform all of your professors (dos@njit.edu).
 I will do my best to work with you to complete the course.
 I want everyone safe and healthy.